tim42/persistence/README.md

   - neam::array_wrapper
   - neam::persistence::raw_data (almost like a `cr::array_wrapper`)

+Using the neam binary backend, you can serialize on a machine an deserialize on another if and only if:
+- floating points have the same size/format (32bit for floats, 64 for doubles), and share the same endianness as integers
+- you used exactly the same serialization metadata on the two machines / programs

+Endianness (floating points + integers) and size differences (integers) are handled transparently.

-For objects requesting it, a post-serialization function could be called after the serialization of the object has been done (and has been successful).
+For objects requesting it, a post-deserialization function could be called after the deserialization of the object has been done (and has been successful).
-As the constructor won't be called, this is particularly useful. (the constructor won't be called because the compiler will default initialize all the fields, possibly overwriting deserialized values)
+As the constructor won't be called, this is particularly useful. (the constructor won't be called because the compiler will default initialize all the fields, possibly overwriting deserialized values).

+You can deserialize over an existing object / memory location or ask persistence to allocate something for you.

+You can use the memory allocation transaction system to free the result of a deserialization if your deserialized object does not have a destructor.

 neam/persistence also includes some _wrappers_: _(a code that wrap the generated data and perform some actions)_
   - checksum (a custom, handcrafted, non-secure but quite fast hashing function)